imohmmed/sports/replit.md

 5. Select quality (FHD/HD/LOW) based on your connection

 ### For Admins:
-1. Log in with an admin account
+1. Log in with admin account (it.mohmmed@yahoo.com)
 2. Navigate to `/admin`
+3. View subscription statistics:
+   - Total users count
+   - Active subscribers (subscribed and not expired)
+   - Expired subscriptions (subscribed but past expiry date)
+   - Inactive users (not subscribed)
+4. Manage users from the users table:
+   - View all users with their subscription status and expiry dates
-3. Enter a user's ID to activate or deactivate their subscription
+   - Click "تفعيل" (Activate) to activate a subscription
+   - Select duration: 1, 2, 3, 6, or 12 months
+   - Click "إلغاء" (Deactivate) to cancel an active subscription
-4. Changes take effect immediately
+5. Changes take effect immediately and stats update in real-time

 ### Database Management:
 - Run `tsx server/seed.ts` to re-seed channel data (only if channels don't exist)